 Yes, I can’t tell you the number of times a code or function has to be re-looked at due to compliance irregularities, missing requirements, not matching the experience, unoptimized algorithms, or just not looking through entirely for all dependencies and functionalities from day 1.

-this is not the problem.
-But, the reality is maybe not looked across so transparently as it should be.
+This is not the problem.
+But, the reality is maybe not be looked across so transparently as it should be.

-Here are some terms of your values we expect from ourselves and our partners.
+Here are some terms of the values we expect from ourselves and our partners.

-- There could be less or more screens — this depends on customer wants and experiences before or after prototypes.
-If its drastic new functionality we can revise scope – but you will have to deliver this on a project basis.
+- There could be fewer or more screens — this depends on customer wants and experiences before or after prototypes.
+If it’s drastic new functionality we can revise the scope – but you will have to deliver this on a project basis.

 - You will help developers understand functionality and experience.
 You need to be available for this handoff during the project and answer any questions.